-- Obfuscating Stupidity: She deliberately lets her monsters be destroyed to power up her Shadow Ghoul.
+- Obfuscating Stupidity: She deliberately lets her monsters be destroyed to pile up her Graveyard and power up her Shadow Ghoul.

-- The afromentioned monsters Witch Of The Black Forest and Sangan have effect that allow Rebecca to gain hand advantage after they got sent to the Graveyard.
+- Her monsters Witch Of The Black Forest and Sangan have effect that allow Rebecca to gain hand advantage after they got sent to the Graveyard.

-- She also weakens her Millennium Shield by equiping it with a spell card Ring Of Magnetism to restrict Yugi's Battle Phase.
+- She also weakens her Millennium Shield by equipping it with a spell card Ring of Magnetism to restrict Yugi's Battle Phase.

 - Security Blanket: Carries a teddy bear around the first time she appears, but gets rid of it later.